iGavroche/Ninode-RealESRGAN_Upscaler/README.md

 the nodes some models from xinntao are downloaded and placed in the directory models so that one can start working with the upscaling.</p>

-Followiing models are compatible with the node:
+Following models are compatible with the node [2]:

 * RealESRGAN_x4plus.pth
 * RealESRNet_x4plus.pth